railroadpm/site/README.md

 And finally in VSCode, from the `Tasks` menu select `Run Task...` and launch the `all:dev` task.
 This will start the local Nuxt server for the front-end and the Hugo server for the API back-end.

-The app should now be running on your local machine here: [http://localhost:3000](http://localhost:3000). and the API will be running locally on port 1313.
+The app should now be running on your local machine here: [http://localhost:3000](http://localhost:3000).
+And the API will be running locally on port 1313.

 ### Browser Setup